klarman-cell-observatory/PowerAnalysisForSpatialOmics/README.md

 ## Example usage
 We provide example usage of our approach for tissue generation.
 See the `osmfish_cortex/osmfish_generation.ipynb` file for a complete example with generated tissue from raw osmFISH data.

+Additionally, we provide `simulated_tissue.ipynb` as an example of how to use our tissue generation method on a theoretical tissue (e.g. for testing methods to recover a specific spatial feature).